IndigoUnited/js-dejavu/test/README.md

 ## Command line ##

-To test in the command line you:
+To test in the command line:

 First run `npm install` to install all the tools needed.
 Then you can run all build tests individually: